kylegeary/reactnd-project-myreads/README.md

     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```

-Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.
+Remember!
+In React it is a best practice to create new JS files for each component and to use import/require statements in order to include them where they are needed.

 ## Backend Server

-To simplify your development process, we've provided a backend server for you to develop against.
-The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:
+The provided [`BooksAPI.js`](src/BooksAPI.js) file has all of the methods you'll need to perform necessary operations on the backend:

 * [`getAll`](#getall)
 * [`update`](#update)